bradyhouse/house/fiddles/chef/fiddle-0001-ChefServer/README.md

         [vagrant@default-centos65 ~]$

 3. Open a web browser, and navigate to `192.168.33.34` to access the Chef Server Admin Console
+4. Once you are done, return to the terminal exit the ssh session

+      `exit`

+5. Destroy the virtual machine --

+      `fiddle stop chef 0001`

+    The output should looks like this:

+      {{ ʕ・ɭ・ʔ }}

+      FIDDLE-STOP.SH
+      ├────STOPFIDDLE
+      ├────KITCHENINIT
+      ├────UPDATEKITCHENYML
+      ├────CHEFSTOP
+      ├────KITCHENDESTROY
+      -----> Starting Kitchen (v1.23.2)
+      -----> Destroying <default-centos65>...
+             Finished destroying <default-centos65> (0m0.00s).
+      -----> Kitchen is finished.
+(0m3.24s)
+      ├────VAGRANTDELETE

 ### Tags